If you’ve ever been in a tight financial situation, you know how the feeling goes.

 Check out my post on making money with stock photography for a bigger list of stock photography sites.

-4. Go Looking for Odd Jobs on Craigslist
+4. Do Odd Jobs on Craigslist

-The big risk with Craigslist is that there is no intermediary service, which means nobody to monitor the interactions between you and the posters.
+Now, the big risk with Craigslist is that there is no intermediary service, which means nobody to monitor the interactions between you and the posters.
 But, if you’re willing to trust someone based on a personal level, there is lots of work to be done on Craigslist.

 You can look for tasks that need to be done (in the Gigs section) or for more long-term employment (in the Jobs section.)